 minigui is a smallish GUI widget library, aiming to be on par with at least HTML4 forms and a few other expected gui components.
 It uses native controls on Windows and does its own thing on Linux (Mac is not currently supported but may be later, and should use native controls) to keep size down.
-The Linux appearance is similar to Windows 95 and avoids using images to maintain network efficiency on remote X connections.
+The Linux appearance is similar to Windows 95 and avoids using images to maintain network efficiency on remote X connections, though you can customize that.

 Its #1 goal is to be useful without being large and complicated like GTK and Qt.
 It isn't hugely concerned with appearance - on Windows, it just uses the native controls and native theme, and on Linux, it keeps it simple and I may change that at any time.